camilogarciabotero/GeneFinder.jl/README.md

  ORF(581:601, '+')
  ORF(695:706, '+')
 ```

-Two other functions (`simplecds_generator` and `simpleprot_generator`) pass the sequence to `simplefinder` take the ORFs and act as generators of the sequence, so this way the can be `collect`ed in the REPL as an standard output or `write`en into a file more conviniently using the `FASTX` IO system:
+Two other functions (`get_cds` and `get_proteins`) pass the sequence to `orf_finder` take the ORFs and act as generators of the sequence, so this way the can be `collect`ed in the REPL as an standard output or writteen into a file more conviniently using the `FASTX` IO system:

 ```julia
 get_cds(seq)